 I noticed the original sticker on the bottom of the cushion.
-I researched Brumby Chair Company.
-They are located in Marietta, Georgia and still in business today.
+I researched the Brumby Chair Company.
+They are located in Marietta, Georgia, and still in business today.
 They have the history of their company on their website.
-I love knowing from where this bench originated.
-Here are the tools I used on this project:
+I love knowing where this bench originated.

-- staple gun and light duty staples.
+- staple gun and light-duty staples.

 - poly and a cotton rag

 I buy this at Home Depot but you can also purchase at Amazon.
 I absolutely love this color (primitive).
 It is sort of an oatmeal color.
-Once I put poly over this, it tints if just a little darker, sort of an antique look.
-I have used it on several times.
+Once I put poly over this, it tints it just a little darker, sort of an antique look.
+I have used it several times.
 Here are some other chalk painted projects using this color:

 I painted two coats of chalk paint, being sure to get all the crevices.
 I paint small items on my kitchen island on wax paper.
-I turned it upside down at first to get the feet and underside, then I flipped it right-side up and finished painting.
-Just knowing that it was not painted underneath would bug me. 🙁
+I turned it upside down at first to get the feet and underside, then I flipped it right-side-up and finished painting.
+Just knowing that it was not painted underneath would bug me.

 Make sure you provide adequate time for the paint to dry between the two coats of paint.